datahub-project/datahub/metadata-ingestion/README.md

 #### Installing Plugins

 We use a plugin architecture so that you can install only the dependencies you actually need.
+Click the plugin name to learn more about the specific source recipe and any FAQs!

 Sources: